Liisjak/Acoustic-Monitoring-of-Solitary-Bee-Activity-at-Nesting-Boxes-Paper/README.md

-# Code and data for "Acoustic monitoring of solitary bee activity at nesting boxes" submission
+# Data and code for "Acoustic monitoring of solitary bee activity at nesting boxes" paper:

 ## Data